qrxnz/qrxnz.dev/content/page/about/index.md

             icon: user
 ---

-I am a cybersecurity enthusiast, primarily interested in web and hardware.
-I enjoy developing open source projects, treating it as a fun activity.
-In my free time, I mainly ride my skateboard and read books…
+I am a cybersecurity researcher, interested in web and hardware.
+I enjoy developing FOSS projects and treat it as a fun activity.
+In my free time, I mainly practice aggressive inline skating and read books...

 I'm trying to regularly upload videos on -\-> <a href="https://www.youtube.com/@qrxnz9209">YouTube</a> <-\-